-Object Parameter Description dg0-dg7 MOUNT_SERVICE_GROUP Specifies the name by which the object's devices are known to the mounting service.
-For each drive group (such as dg0-dg7), you must associate the OpenVault library (such as $c00-c07$ ) and its associated volume group (such as $vg0-vg7$ ).
-The number of drives is site-specific; delete any unused drive group objects.
-Note: If you do not use the suggested naming conventions later in this procedure (such as c00 when you get to step 3g of "Add the Set of DCPs for the Library" on page 73), you must modify the MOUNT_SERVICE_GROUP parameter to tell the DMF drive group the name of the OpenVault drive group.
-If you follow the suggestions in the procedure, no change is required. vg0-vg1 MAX_PUT_CHILDREN Specifies the maximum number of write child (dmatwc) processes that will be simultaneously scheduled for the volume group.
+Object Parameter Description vtl_ls DRIVE_GROUP Specifies one or more DMF drive groups containing drives that the library server can use for mounting and unmounting volumes.
+You must list your drive groups (such as dg_c00-dg_c07), one for each library (such as C00-C07) that you defined.
+Delete any unused drive groups from this parameter and their corresponding objects. dg_c00-dg_c07 MOUNT_SERVICE_GROUP Specifies the corresponding OpenVault drive group name (such as dg_c00 through dg_c07) for this DMF drive group.
+For simplicity, SGI recommends that the OpenVault and DMF drive group names match.
+The sample configuration file assumes that the names match.
+Note: If you do not use the suggested naming conventions later in this procedure (such as c00 when you get to step 3g of "Add the Set of DCPs for the Library" on page 71), you must modify the MOUNT_SERVICE_GROUP parameter to tell the DMF drive group the name of the OpenVault drive group.
+If you follow the suggestions in the procedure, no change is required. vg_c00-vg_c01 MAX_PUT_CHILDREN Specifies the maximum number of write child (dmatwc) processes that will be simultaneously scheduled for the volume group.
 You should use a value in the range 2-4.
-Larger numbers of children may provide more total write bandwidth, but the bandwidth increases will diminish rapidly with additional children and all of the children will write more slowly. vg0-vg7 RESERVED_VOLUMES Reserves some tapes specifically for merging.
-(If all tapes on a COPAN VTL were to fill, then you would not be able to reclaim space by merging tapes, unlike a physical tape library, for which you could add a few tapes in order to do merges.)
-Always set this parameter to at least 1 for COPAN VTL systems. mg0,mg1 GROUP_MEMBERS Lists the volume groups (such as vg0-vg7). mg0,mg1 MULTIPLIER Specifies the amount of data to be sent to a group member relative to the other members listed in GROUP_MEMBERS.
-There should be a value for each member in GROUP_MEMBERS.
+Larger numbers of children may provide more total write bandwidth, but the bandwidth increases will diminish rapidly with additional children and all of the children will write more slowly. vg_c00-vg_c07 RESERVED_VOLUMES Reserves some tapes specifically for merging.
+(If all tapes on a COPAN VTL shelf were to fill, then you would not be able to reclaim space by merging tapes, unlike a physical tape library, for which you could add a few tapes in order to do merges.)
+Always set this parameter to at least 1 for COPAN VTL systems. mg0,mg1 GROUP_MEMBERS Lists the volume groups (such as vg_c00-vg_c07).

-Object Parameter Description dump_tasks DUMP_FILE_SYSTEMS Specifies the filesystems that are to backed up.
-Note: You must remember to update this parameter if you later add a new or change the name of a DMF-managed user filesystem. vg0-vg7 ZONE_SIZE Specifies approximately how much data the write child should put in a zone.
+Object Parameter Description mg0,mg1 MULTIPLIER Specifies the amount of data to be sent to a group member relative to the other members listed in GROUP_MEMBERS.
+There should be a value for each member in GROUP_MEMBERS. dump_tasks DUMP_FILE_SYSTEMS Specifies the filesystems that are to backed up.
+Note: You must remember to update this parameter if you later add a new or change the name of a DMF-managed user filesystem. vg_c00-vg_c07 ZONE_SIZE Specifies approximately how much data the write child should put in a zone.
+SGI recommends a value of 10g for use with COPAN.
 You might want to adjust this parameter to achieve better performance, based on file size migrations specific to your site.
 For more information, see the DMF administrator's guide.

 Create and Configure Each Virtual Library